The Honors Curriculum is unique and designed to encourage interdisciplinary and divergent thinking.

 Course Schedule Offerings

-HON 220: Where Have We Been? – Controversies in Human Development
+HON 220: Where Have We Been? – Florida and the Caribbean: Its People and Its Stories

 HON 240: Where Are We Going? – What the Century Will Bring: Crime, Communication and Cyber-Security